kamejosh/owlbear-hp-tracker/USAGE.md

 When clicking the button next to INIT in the header all Tokens will be ordered by there initiative value.
 This is done per group so Tokens in different groups will not be changing positions.

 Tokens can be moved between groups or reordered inside a group by dragging and dropping.
-By default this has no effect on the [Player Action Window](#player-action-window) but when the [setting](#global-settings) "Sort in Player View" is active, the Tokens in the Player Action Window follow the same order as in the GM Action Window.
+By default this has no effect on the [Player Action Window](#player-action-window) but when the [setting](#global-settings) "Sort in Player View" is active, the Tokens in the Player Action Window are **sorted by their initiative value regardless of group**.

 When a selected Token is moved all selected Tokens in the same group are moved as well.